nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![Detailed Model Component](images/diagrams/ClassDiagram_DetailedData.png)

-To create an Appliance, we pass the name, location, wattage, power and the entire locationList.
-We first check from the locationList if the name of the appliance is inside the locationList, and the location exists within the locationList.
+To create an `Appliance`, we pass the name, location, wattage, power and the entire `LocationList`.
+We first check from the `LocationList` if the name of the appliance is inside the `LocationList`, and the location exists within the `LocationList`.
-If all these conditions are met, the Appliance will be created.
-It will be appended into the ApplianceList with the `addAppliance()` method.
+If all these conditions are met, the `Appliance` will be created.
+It will be appended into the `ApplianceList` with the `addAppliance()` method.

 The Power class is responsible for computing the appliance’s power consumption.

-The public methods in the Appliances accessible via the ApplianceList are used to manipulate the appliances such as turning `ON` and `OFF`.
-From the appliance class, the program will be able to retrieving the name, location, statuses of the appliances.
+The public methods in the `Appliance` accessible via the `ApplianceList` are used to manipulate the appliances such as turning `ON` and `OFF`.
+From the `Appliance` class, the program will be able to retrieving the name, location, statuses of the appliances.

 ### Command Component